henrysky/astroNN/docs/source/neuralnets/losses_metrics.rst

     # remember to import astroNN's metrics function first
     model.compile(metrics=binary_accuracy, ...)

-.. note:: make sure you use binary_accuracy when using binary_cross_entropy as the loss function
+.. note:: Please make sure you use binary_accuracy when using binary_cross_entropy as the loss function